Service tokens

 - Revoking a root token invalidates all derived tokens

-Service tokens are ideal for:
+Service tokens are the right choice for:

 - CI/CD pipelines